ImperialCollegeLondon/formalising-mathematics-2024/README.md

 ### Local installation via point-and-click

 The most painless way to install the repository is using VS Code directly.
-With Lean installed, click on the upside-down A
+With Lean installed, open any file on your system in VS Code, and then click on the upside-down A

 ![an upside-down A](png/clone_forall.png?raw=true "an upside-down A")